wmayner/pyphi/docs/index.rst

 <https://groups.google.com/forum/#!forum/pyphi-users>`_.

 .. important::
-    Each version of PyPhi has its own documentation—make sure you're looking at the documentation for the version you're using.
+    Each version of PyPhi has its own documentation---make sure you're looking at the documentation for the version you're using.
 You can switch documentation versions in the bottom-left corner.